wojciech-kulik/xcodebuild.nvim/README.md

 - [nui.nvim] to present floating code coverage report.
 - [nvim-tree] or [oil.nvim] to visually manage your project files.
 - [nvim-dap] and [nvim-dap-ui] to debug apps.
+- [nvim-treesitter] + Swift parser to show test results for tests written using [Quick] framework.

 ##### External tools